Spectrum3847/Spectrum-Driver-Station-Logs/README.md

 > Match logs end in **_p**/**_q**/**_e**<<f>**match number**>.
 Anything else is a log of the robot at home / practice field / in pit

 > [!IMPORTANT]
-> If you have any questions about what a specific field that we log is just ask!
+> If you have any questions about a specific field we log is just ask!